Ocean City, Maryland: Boardwalk

 The Ocean City Boardwalk currently runs from South 2nd Street at the Ocean City Inlet in South Ocean City (by the Ocean City Life Saving Station Museum) up to 27th Street in South Ocean City.
 The boardwalk is home to food, shops, arcades, and amusements.

 Originally called the "Atlantic Avenue", the first Ocean City boardwalk was constructed in 1902.
 After being damaged by a storm in 1962, the boardwalk was rebuilt to stretch a total of 2.25 miles, which is its current length.
 In 1985, the boardwalk suffered extensive storm damage during Hurricane Gloria, which pummeled Ocean City with 89 MPH winds; however, the boardwalk was refurbished, and a concrete sea wall was soon constructed to prevent further damage.
 The aftermath of Hurricane Gloria led to the first phase of extensive beach replenishment projects in Ocean City.

-In 2012, the Ocean City Boardwalk was damaged again as a result of Hurricane Sandy, which flooded and destroyed half the boardwalk.
+In 2012, the Ocean City Boardwalk was damaged again by Hurricane Sandy, which flooded and destroyed half of it.
 The boardwalk has since been rebuilt to its original length and attracts many tourists.

 Also located in South Ocean City is Trimper's Rides, a historic amusement park founded in 1893 as The Windsor Resort.
 Trimper's Rides is home to one of the United States' oldest operational carousel rides.
 Colloquially known as "The Pride of the Boardwalk," the 1912 Herschell-Spillman carousel received the National Carousel Association's Historic Carousel Award in 1996.